Only One Road

 "Only One Road" on YouTube

-Larry Flick from Billboard magazine praised "Only One Road" as "another glistening pop ballad" from Dion's "memorable" album, The Colour of My Love.
-He remarked "her flawless soprano range [that] flexes admirably within this infectious and appropriately dramatic composition.
+Larry Flick from Billboard described "Only One Road" as "another glistening pop ballad" from Dion's "memorable" album, The Colour of My Love.
+He noted "her flawless soprano range [that] flexes admirably within this infectious and appropriately dramatic composition.
 It is difficult to imagine any pop or AC programmer with a penchant for gooey romance not putting this on the air instantly.
 Just lovely".[1]
-Pip Ellwood-Hughes from Entertainment Focus named it "one of the album's finest moments.
-It's a classic ballad that features one of the best vocals on the record.
-The power, strength and control she has over her voice is astounding and she makes hitting all those notes sound effortless".[2]
-Dennis Hunt from LA Times compared Dion to singers like Mariah Carey and Whitney Houston, noting "that grandiose, note-stretching finish" on the song.[3]
+Pip Ellwood-Hughes from Entertainment Focus called it "one of the album's finest moments", describing it as a classic ballad with "one of the best vocals on the record".
+He added that Dion's "power, strength and control" make the performance sound effortless.[2]

 1. "Only One Road" (Humberto Gatica mix) – 4:48